Barry Soper: Simon Bridges' National leadership irreparably damaged

 To even discuss getting an MP into Parliament on the back of a donation is morally reprehensible, suggesting a seat in Parliament can be bought.

-They go on to discuss how MPs are expected to move on with Bridges describing West Coast list MP Maureen Pugh as "effing useless" which he profusely apologised for, presumably after hearing himself on the tape.
+They go on to discuss how MPs are expected to move on, with Bridges describing West Coast list MP Maureen Pugh as "f***ing useless" which he profusely apologised for, presumably after hearing himself on the tape.

 That whole exchange, culminating in his view of Pugh, is the gun that'll soon be smoking.